Belarus violence goes on, as EU ministers scramble

 US secretary of state Mike Pompeo also urged Europe to "take action", so that "the people of Belarus ... have the freedoms that they are demanding".

-But EU help so far has been limited to Lithuania and Poland opening their borders to Belarusians fleeing the crackdown.
+But EU help, so far, has been limited to political declarations and to Lithuania and Poland opening their borders for Belarusians fleeing the crackdown.

 "Lithuania is ready and considering the possibility of accepting Belarusians, suffering from the ongoing brutalities, on humanitarian grounds," Lithuanian foreign minister Linas Linkevicius said.